3 days RPC/SYNGAS-E

 - Professionals interested in technical information about the different ways to valorize gas.

-- To provide technical and economic information regarding the various options for valorizing gas.
+- This course provides a technical and economic information regarding the various options for valorizing gas.

-- To grasp the essence of gas markets, including natural gas and syngas (CO + H2).
+- grasp the essence of gas markets, including natural gas and syngas (CO + H2),

-- To be aware of the importance of syngas: production modes and valorization channels.
+- understand the importance of syngas: production modes and valorization channels,

-- To learn about the various technologies and their conditions of implementation.
+- learn about the various technologies and their conditions of implementation,

-- To learn about the latest projects under consideration.
+- learn about the latest projects under consideration.